 3. If all else fails, use the contact page to send us a message and we will sort you out.

-(This compatibility info was written on September 4, 2019.
-If unsure please send us an email.)
+This compatibility info was written in July 2021.
+If unsure please send us an email.